 - Obtain a police clearance check.

-- Gain an HR (heavy rigid) license to be able to drive trucks from your local roads and traffic authority.
+- Gain a HR (heavy rigid) licence to be able to drive trucks from your local roads and traffic authority.

 - Make sure you can pass a pre-employment medical.

-- Consider completing Certificate III in Surface Extraction Operations (RII30115) through a TAFE or Registered Training Organisation.
+- Consider completing a Certificate III in Surface Extraction Operations (RII30115) through a TAFE or Registered Training Organisation (RTO).